bobebend/Cardiovascular_diseases_risk_prediction/README.md

 ## The Logistic Regression steps

 ### Splitting the data
-I used the train, test, split to seperate the data into training and seting sets.
+I used the train, test, split to seperate the data into training and testing sets.
 I set the test size to 0.2 and the random state to 42.

 ### Scaling